3 Days in Guilin

 Tall electrical masts, metal structures containing who knows what, communication towers, banks, monster-size malls, hotels, and more high rises.
 It goes on and on.

 We are on the first leg of our train journey from Hong Kong to Guilin.
-The first stop is in Guangzhou.
-A two-hour trip.
-I studied the map before we left and it met expectations.
-It is almost one endless city.
-Guangzhou, the third-largest in China, is a monster of a city and I believe the population is approximately 11 million.
+The first stop is in Guangzhou—a two-hour trip.
+I studied the map before we left, and it met expectations.
+It is almost an endless city.
+Guangzhou, the third-largest city in China, is a massive city, and I believe its population is approximately 11 million.

-The person who cleans the windows of the train must have had the day off.
+The person who cleans the train's windows must have had the day off.
 A thick layer of dust makes for a murky view.
-The landscape opens up and urban gardens jump out of nowhere turning into larger fields.
+The landscape opens up, and urban gardens jump out of nowhere, turning into larger fields.

 Guangzhou South Train Station

-Hundreds of apartment buildings again, each with about 50 floors.
+Hundreds of apartment buildings again, each with about fifty floors.
 The construction cranes signal booming urban sprawl.

 We arrive in Guangzhou East and do not have much time to spare.
 We line up for metro tickets and end up buying a day pass to avoid another long lineup.